 - The transaction fee varies by custodian.
 We take great pains to include only mutual funds and exchange-traded funds which trade without a transaction fee through your custodian, Fidelity Institutional.

 Many investors don’t realize they are overpaying for funds unnecessarily via high expense ratios and transaction fees.

 Take our current international bond fund for example.
-It has three share classes, all of which have different expense ratios and fee structures, but the underlying investment is the same for all three.
+It has three share classes, all of which have different expense ratios and types of sales charges, but the underlying investment is the same for all three.

 |Fund Name||Symbol||Share Class||Fee Status||Load Type||Front-End Sales Charge||Back-End Sales Charge||Exp.
 Ratio||12b-1 Fee (part of Exp.
 Ratio)|

-We use the institutional (Class I) shares of DIBRX which, as you can see, have the lowest expense ratio, no transaction fee, no 12b-1 fee, and no front-end or back-end sales charge.
-These add up to significant savings for you.
+We use the institutional (Class I) shares of KHYIX which, as you can see, has the lowest expense ratio, no transaction fee, no 12b-1 fee, and no front-end or back-end sales charge.
+These add up to significant savings.

 You can find the expense ratio of funds you own on Morningstar or by reading the fund prospectuses.

 Why do you care?